mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 ## What is a public API?

 An API (Application Programming Interface) in the interface with which developers interact with your software.
-In the Python world, the API of your Python library is the set of module, classes, functions and other attributes made available to your users.
+In the Python world, the API of your Python library is the set of modules, classes, functions and other attributes made available to your users.
 For example, users can do `from your_library import this_function`: `this_function` is part of the API of `your_library`.

 Often times, when you develop a library, you create functions, classes, etc. that are only useful internally: they are not supposed to be used by your users.
 Python does not provide easy or standard ways to actually *prevent* users from using internal objects, so, to distinguish public objects from internal objects, we usually rely on conventions, such as prefixing internal objects' names with an underscore, for example `def _internal_function(): ...`, to mark them as "internal".